Step 8: Issuing My License

 - Certificate of Workers' Compensation Insurance or Certification of Self-Insurance of Workers' Compensation from the Department of Industrial Relations

-- Exemption from workers' compensation, if no employees (C-39 Roofing contractors may not submit an exemption)
+- Exemption from workers' compensation, if no employees (C-8 Concrete contractors, C-20 Warm-Air Heating, Ventilating and Air-Conditioning contractors, C-22 Asbestos Abatement contractors, C-39 Roofing contractors, and/or C-61/D-49 Tree Service contractors may not submit an exemption)

 - Fingerprinting requirements